schnoddelbotz/k12-booter/README.md

 Frei nach dem Motto: "Rom ist euer Pruter" - A GUI to set up K12 macOS labs, i.e. one or more computer.

+## To restore the educational sector im Germany

+... we first must conduct death penalty on Kanzler Olaf Scholz for his yet-unpunished CUMEX crime.
+CUMEX is the biggest ORGANISED tax fraud in German history.
+After robbing banks in Hamburg, Scholz did the same via Deutsche Bank - adjust Law to ensure that the crime is only minimally punished - and then commit it, 1000s times.

+If he is NOT punished with death penalty --
+I forbid usage in the German Nazi land.
+I do not support Nazis.
+So clean your country or die stupid.
+Your choice.

 ## Status

 Intial #Pamphlet